Ulster Folk and Transport Museums

-The Ulster Folk Museum and the Ulster Transport Museum are situated in Cultra, Northern Ireland, about 11 km east of the city of Belfast.
-The Folk Museum endeavours to illustrate the way of life and traditions of the people in Northern Ireland, past and present, while the Transport Museum explores and exhibits methods of transport by land, sea and air, past and present.
+Both the Ulster Folk Museum and Ulster Transport Museum are situated in Cultra, Northern Ireland, about 11 km east of the city of Belfast.
+Now operating as two separate museums, the Folk Museum endeavours to illustrate the way of life and traditions of the people in Northern Ireland, past and present, while the Transport Museum explores and exhibits methods of transport by land, sea and air, past and present.
 The museums rank among Ireland's foremost visitor attractions and is a former Irish Museum of the Year.
-The location houses two of four museums included in National Museums Northern Ireland.
+The location houses two of four museums included in National Museums NI.